New here? Start with the complete side hustle guide →

 Pinterest traffic converts well for display ads because Pinterest users tend to read content thoroughly — they arrived with intent, they found what they were looking for, and they stick around.
 That’s valuable ad inventory.

 The catch is that display ad income at low traffic levels is minimal.
-You need meaningful volume before ad revenue becomes significant.
-Mediavine requires 50,000 sessions per month to join.
-Google AdSense has no minimum but pays very little at low traffic.
+You need real volume before ad revenue adds up to much.
+Mediavine requires a meaningful amount of monthly traffic to join (with lower-tier options for smaller sites), and Google AdSense has no minimum but pays very little at low traffic.

 Think of display ads as a passive layer on top of your affiliate strategy — not a primary income source until your traffic is substantial.